 6 Easy Steps to Align Sales & Marketing Teams!

-Here are the six actionable steps to achieve the alignment:
+Here are six actionable steps to achieve that alignment.

 1. Codify Buyer Persona.